-- 19. (1) The New SRO must ensure that its continuing education tracking system, has (a) appropriate internal controls to ensure integrity and security of information; and - (b) has reasonable and sufficient capacity, and backup to enable the New SRO to properly carry on its business.
+19. (1) CIRO must ensure that its continuing education tracking system, has

-- (2) The New SRO must on a reasonably frequent basis, and at least biennially, cause a report to be prepared in accordance with established audit standards by a qualified party which provides details of a review designed to ensure that the continuing education tracking system has an adequate system of internal controls, including, but not limited to, integration into the New SRO business continuity and disaster recovery plans. - (3) Before finalizing any engagement to prepare the report described in (2), the New SRO must discuss the choice of qualified party and scope of the review with the Superintendent.
+- (a) appropriate internal controls to ensure integrity and security of information; and - (b) has reasonable and sufficient capacity, and backup to enable CIRO to properly carry on its business. - (2) CIRO must on a reasonably frequent basis, and at least biennially, cause a report to be prepared in accordance with established audit standards by a qualified party which provides details of a review designed to ensure that the continuing education tracking system has an adequate system of internal controls, including, but not limited to, integration into CIRO's business continuity and disaster recovery plans. - (3) Before finalizing any engagement to prepare the report described in (2), CIRO must discuss the choice of qualified party and scope of the review with the Superintendent.